Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 But I like Chris Benoit.

-Uh you know, it just sucks that like he's canceled 100%.
+You know, it just sucks that he's canceled 100%.

-Um, he's also when it comes to CTE, that's one of the biggest things where NFL imp now implemented, you know, during the training camps and practices where uh they have to put extra outside padding on their helmet.
+When it comes to CTE, that's one of the biggest things where NFL now implemented during the training camps and practices where they had to put extra outside padding on their helmet.

-And they have to get check every now and then, right?
+And they have to get checked every now and then, right?

 Yeah, for concussions.

-Now, when a player gets concussion, it takes it gets taken extra serious.
+Now, when a player gets concussion, it gets taken extra seriously.

 There's extra protocols for concussions.

-I really think it's really important for them to get check every now and then, like the get like a resonance or something in the in the head.
+I really think it's really important for them to get check every now and then, like the get a resonance or something in the head.

 Yeah.